Refer a Student

 - Write a letter of recommendation for a student.
 Providing an excellent recommendation letter for a student is a commitment of time and effort—one that can make or break a student’s application.

 - Review student application materials, including research proposals, personal statements, short answers, and even descriptions of professional goals.
 Your input will serve to strengthen their applications enormously.

 For awards requiring Vanderbilt nomination, a committee of faculty members is often necessary to review students’ applications.
 The committees determine which students will go on to represent Vanderbilt at the national level, and provide feedback that is used by the student to improve their application.

 Review committees are rewarding opportunities to engage with promising Vanderbilt students, faculty from other disciplines, and to develop a deeper awareness of the application process for these competitive awards.
 Different committees convene at different times of the year and can vary in level of commitment.
-Please contact Jackie Sheridan to communicate your interest in serving on a review committee, whether generally or for a specific award.
+Please contact the Career Center to communicate your interest in serving on a review committee, whether generally or for a specific award.